shekohex/opencode-pty/README.md

-# opencode-pty
+# pty-skill

-A plugin for [OpenCode](https://opencode.ai) that provides interactive PTY (pseudo-terminal) management, enabling the AI agent to run background processes, send interactive input, and read output on demand.
+Interactive PTY (pseudo-terminal) management for AI agents.
+Works as a **standalone CLI** for Claude Code, Codex CLI, and other AI tools, or as an **OpenCode plugin**.

 ## Why?

-OpenCode's built-in `bash` tool runs commands synchronously—the agent waits for completion.
-This works for quick commands, but not for:
+AI agents need to interact with long-running processes, but most tools run commands synchronously.
+This doesn't work for:

 - **Dev servers** (`npm run dev`, `cargo watch`)
 - **Watch modes** (`npm test -- --watch`)
 - **Long-running processes** (database servers, tunnels)
 - **Interactive programs** (REPLs, prompts)

-This plugin gives the agent full control over multiple terminal sessions, like tabs in a terminal app.
+This tool gives AI agents full control over multiple terminal sessions, like tabs in a terminal app.

 ## Features